+[JZ2MG: cited potential reviewer Matthieu Lupien]

+Several recent studies begin to address this question by either directly employing a small group of non-coding annotations or incorporating limited functional genomics features for mutation effect interpretation \{cite 25261935, 27064257, 27807102 }.
+For example, Weinhold et al investigated recurrent non-coding mutations in regulatory regions like promoters and discovered mutations in promoter that reduce gene expression and suggests poor prognosis.
+Wright et al found cancer risk-associated single-nucleotide variation (SNV) in enhancer regions that potentials upregulate MYC expression through long range interactions in colorectal cancer \{cite 20065031}.
+Lawrence et al incorporated several expression, chromatin, and replication timing profiles to quantify somatic mutation burden and identify cancer drivers \{cite 23770567}.
+However there is no systematical integration of thousands of functional genomic data sets from tens of experimental assays to interpret the cancer genome.

-Here we endeavor to provide a companion resource to the main ENCODE encyclopedia by building a “cancer encyclopedia”.
-The main encyclopedia is oriented toward breadth of annotation, describing elements over hundreds of cell lines.
-In contrast, we focus on cell lines with wide variety of profiles (the “tier 1 & 2” lines).
+The newly-released data from the ENCODE Consortium can benefit such integrative analysis by providing comprehensive characterization of non-coding regulatory elements and linking them to cancer associated genes.
+The second phase of ENCODE was focusing on using RNA-seq and ChIP-seq data from multiple cell lines to define non-coding regulatory elements.
+Phase three ENCODE went into two directions.
+On one hand, it expanded the cell lines and tissue for these RNA-seq and ChIP-seq data to get a general catalog of regulatory element, which has been covered in the main ENCODE encyclopedia paper; on the other hand, focusing on the top tier cell line it expanded the number of sophisticated assays such as STARR-seq, Hi-C, ChIA-pet, and RAMPAGE.
+These improvements enable us to accurately identify distal regulatory elements such as enhancers and link them to genes, whereas the broader catalogue gives more general set of regulatory elements in many tissues.
+Here, we endeavor to provide a companion resource to the main ENCODE encyclopedia by focusing on cancer and building a “cancer encyclopedia”.
+The main encyclopedia is oriented toward breath of the annotations to describe elements over hundreds of cell lines.
+In contrast, we focus on top tier cell lines with a wide variety of assays available.
 Most of these cell lines are associated with cancers of the blood, liver, lung, cervix, and breast.
-We show that these cell lines can be used to provide a better understanding of the portion of the non-coding genome that is affected during cancer development and progression, and we provide a resource for interpreting the wealth of mutational and transcriptional profiles produced by the cancer community.
+We show that these cell lines can be used to provide a better understanding of oncogenesis, and we provide a resource for interpreting the wealth of mutational and transcriptional profiles produced by the cancer community.

 Data for comprehensive functional characterization in ENCODE

-The most comprehensive set of assays for ENCODE are available for tier 1 cell lines.
-These cell lines therefore provide good models for studying gene regulation in detail.
-Five tier 1 cell lines are derived from cancers, including cancer of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervix (HeLa-S3).
-For four of these five cell lines, there is another immortalized cell line from corresponding healthy tissue.
-This provides an approximate ‘normal’ match to these tumor-derived cell lines.
-It is worth noting that both the matching of cell lines to cancers and matching of tumor-normal pairs are very approximate in nature, as these matchings are not intended to substitute data from real tumor and normal tissues.
-Nonetheless, they can be used to integrate a wide variety of available omics data to determine significant differences between the tumor-derived and immortalized ‘normal’ cells.
-Importantly, this exercise provides a resource that can then be used to better interpret more limited volume of data derived from true cancer tissue.
+The most comprehensive set of assays for ENCODE are available for top tier cell lines.
+They provide good models not only for studying gene regulation in details, but also for understanding cancers of the blood (K562), breast (MCF-7), liver (HepG2), lung (A549), and cervix (HeLa-S3).
+For four of these five top tier cell lines, there is another immortalized cell line from corresponding healthy tissue.
+Therefore, comparisons of the data from cancer and normal cell lines could help model gene regulation in tumor versus normal tissues.
+It is worth noting that both relating these cell lines to cancers and pairing the tumor-normal matches are very approximate in nature, as these matches are not intended to substitute data from real tumor and normal tissues.
+Nonetheless, they are good models to perform a wide variety of functional genomics profiles, perturbation assays, and experimental validations.
+In addition, the wide variety of available omics data generated on these cell lines in ENCODE can be used to better interpret molecular profiles from tumor tissues and understand gene dysregulation in cancers.

 (Fig 1A).